 Rikugien main gate

-Rikugien's famous weeping cherry tree
+Rikugien Garden's famous weeping cherry blossoms

 Artificial waterfall in the garden

-There are many carp swimming happily in the pond.
+There are many carp swimming happily in the pond

-Enjoy the beauty of the daimyo garden at Fukiage Chaya.
+Enjoy the beauty of the daimyo garden at Fukiage Chaya

-A tea house where you can enjoy the view from the pond
+A teahouse where you can enjoy the view from the pond

 Recommended souvenirs from Fukiage Chaya